LukeShortCloud/rootpages/src/openstack.rst

 OpenStack-Ansible
 ~~~~~~~~~~~~~~~~~

+Supported operating systems: Ubuntu 16.04
-Supported operating systems: RHEL/CentOS 7, Ubuntu 16.04, openSUSE Leap 42
+Experimentally supported operating systems: CentOS 7, openSUSE Leap 42

-OpenStack-Ansible uses Ansible for automating the deployment of Ubuntu
-inside of LXC containers that run the OpenStack services.
-This was
-created by RackSpace as an official tool for deploying and managing
+OpenStack-Ansible uses Ansible for automating the deployment of Ubuntu inside of LXC containers that run the OpenStack services.
+This was created by RackSpace as an official tool for deploying and managing production environments.
-production environments.

 It offers key features that include: